-Technology Acceleration integrates new technology into the products, processes, services and business models of manufacturers to solve manufacturing problems.
+Technology Acceleration integrates new technologies into the products, processes, services and business models of manufacturers to solve manufacturing problems.
 Technology Acceleration can also pursue opportunities, facilitate competitiveness and enhance manufacturing growth.
-It spans the innovation continuum and includes aspects of technology transfer, technology transition, technology diffusion, technology deployment and manufacturing implementation.
+It spans the innovation continuum and includes aspects of technology transfer, technology transition, technology diffusion, technology deployment and manufacturing implementation as well as Industry 4.0.
 If you are interested in developing new products but lack the new technology needed to complete it, VMEC can help.
 If you have product or process problems that could be fixed with a technology solution, we’re here to help!

 Connecting Manufacturers to NIST Laboratories